 Retailers, ecommerce merchants and big box stores alike spend months leading up to the holiday season preparing and planning to ensure they see success and growth.
-The level of preparation that goes into the holidays is no surprise given the opportunity for not only increased orders but the chance to demonstrate the value of their customer experience and in turn build a larger customer base to work with throughout the rest of the year.
-It also doesn’t hurt that holiday spending only continues to grow despite the pressures of inflation and supply chain problems.
+The level of preparation that goes into the holidays is no surprise given the variety of opportunities.
+The resulting increase in sales and acquisition make for a great end to the year, and build the foundations for the year ahead.
+Not only that, but holiday spending only continues to grow despite the pressures of inflation and supply chain problems.

 However, what should you do after the holidays are over?